 The Global Energy Monitor released a report in July of 2019 suggesting that fugitive methane emissions in upstream operations would harm the global environment if Canadian LNG projects were to proceed.

-The report used data from U.S. fields with distinctly different geology versus fields in Canada to calculate fugitive emissions, and also did not take into account the considerable differences in regulatory measures between the two countries.
-It also used inaccurate data sets related to the amount of liquefaction capacity under construction in Canada.
+The report used data from U.S. fields with distinctly different geology versus fields in Canada to calculate fugitive emissions.
+The report also failed to take into account the considerable differences in regulatory measures between the two countries, and it used inaccurate data sets related to the amount of liquefaction capacity under construction in Canada.

 5) Environmental Group Publish Report Saying Majority of Oilsands is Foreign Owned and Canadians Do Not Benefit from the Industry

-A report by three environmental organizations long-known for their opposition to natural resource projects in Canada suggests the oil sands is 70% owned by foreign entities and that Canadians have nothing to benefit from the industry as a result.
+A report by three environmental organizations long-known for their opposition to natural resource projects in Canada suggests the oil sands is 70% owned by foreign entities and that, as a result, Canadians fail to benefit from the industry.

-The report is full of omissions such as the $360 billion contribution of oil and gas to Canadian government revenues between 2000 and 2018 and uses old data from 2016 to come to a handful of its most important and hard-hitting conclusions.
-It also cites the cost of reclaiming abandoned and orphaned wells in Alberta, a figure which has since been debunked by the Alberta Energy Regulator.
+The report is full of omissions such as the $360 billion contribution of oil and gas to Canadian government revenues between 2000 and 2018, and the research uses old data from 2016 to come to a handful of its most important, hard-hitting – and false -- conclusions.
+It also cites the cost of reclaiming abandoned and orphaned wells in Alberta, a figure since debunked by the Alberta Energy Regulator.